top of page

 Provides nonpartisan election information including how to register or verify your voting status, know what’s on your ballot, finding polling places and more.
 Also has information on candidates’ stand on issues, and upcoming debates and candidate forums.

-Encourages voter engagement and provides timeline of activities to undertake in 2022 to vote - register, educate community, phone banks, poll work.
+Encourages voter engagement and provides timeline of activities to undertake in 2022 to vote - register, educate on how to equip community to vote, and resources on GOTV activities.

 PEOPLE OF COLOR

-Dedicated to engaging, educating, and empowering AAPI communities to strengthen their voices and create impact.
-Provides resources to register, learn and vote including state-by-state information on registration, Election 101 to learn about the election process, what’s on ballot, and more.
-It also has a pledge to vote and receive reminders via text, updates on deadlines, ballot and candidate information.
+Partners with 80 AAPI organizations in 29 states to engage, educate, and empower AAPI communities to strengthen their voices and create impact.
+Provides resources to register, learn, and vote, including state-by-state information on registration; information about the election process; details about what’s on the ballot; and includes a pledge to vote with reminders via text, updates on deadlines, and information on ballots and candidates.

 Nonpartisan campaign initiated by the National Congress of American Indians (NCAI) designed to encourage American Indian and Alaska Native people to exercise their right to vote.
-Provides information on registering to vote, request a ballot, find your local polling location, voter hotline.
+Provides information on registering to vote, request a ballot, find your local polling location, how to become a poll worker, and voter hotline.

 GENERAL